Vasu-Eranki/EE271-Project-/README.md

 2) After entering the data, the inputs should be stored in a SRAM that supports asynchronous read and write operations
 3) The forward pass is calculated via a 2-Staged MAC Pipeline
 4) The inputs entered from the user, and the final result should be displayed on a seven segment display
-5) The state of the FPGA board should be displayed on an 16x2 LCD which is interfaced with an  Arduino Uno.
+5) The state of the FPGA board should be displayed on an 16x2 LCD which is interfaced with an  Arduino Uno and the arduino in turn is interfaced with the FPGA board.

+Hardware used:
+- Intel DE10 Lite (Inbuilt Seven Segment Display)
+- 16 x2 LCD
+- 4x4 Keypad Matrix
+- Arduino Uno